Skip to primary navigation Skip to content Skip to footer

 In short, Happy G.O.A.T.
 Hours is the perfect way to spend an afternoon.
 You’ll laugh, you’ll play, you’ll connect with nature and these wonderful animals.
 It’s an experience that everyone should have at least once in their lives.

-Just to clarify: This is an all day event.
+Just to clarify: This is a multi-hour, come-and-go event.
 You may show up anytime between the start time and 30 minutes before closing without reservations.
 See calendar.
 If there are no reservations, the place is empty and it’s one hour before the published closing time, the bartender might bolt.
 Reservations guarantee she will wait for you.

 Goat Yoga (GOGA), or Family GOGA,